Skip to main content

 Problem statement

-A centralized Agent Registry is necessary, serving as a repository where agents can register themselves and query information about other registered agents.
+A registry is necessary, serving as a repository where agents or tools can register themselves and query information about other registered agents and tools.
 This would facilitate easy discovery and integration across networks.
+However, it must not be a centralized registry.
+Instead, it can utilize decentralized protocols such as peer-to-peer (P2P) networks or distributed hash tables (DHT), ensuring that agents can interact and discover one another without relying on a single central authority.

 An Agent registry is essential for several reasons: